scindex/scindex/scindex.md

 ### Section: C04 - Execution & Scheduling Models
 _Defines how and when different parts of the code are executed, from real-time schedulers to event-driven models._

+- **C0400**: Execution & Scheduling Models Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Execution & Scheduling Models section.

 - **C0410**: Real-Time Schedulers
   - *Description*: Scheduling algorithms used in real-time operating systems to ensure that tasks meet their deadlines.